mchan7841/Connect3AI/README.md

----
-author:
+# Authors and Information
-- Aabid Anas, Matthew Chan, Shayaan Khan, Markus Nimi
+Made by: Aabid Anas, Matthew Chan, Shayaan Khan, Markus Nimi
-date: Friday, March 16, 2021
-title: "CSC111 Project Proposal: AI for modified Connect Four"
----

-Project Proposal
+Info: Final project for CSC111

-# Problem Description and Research Question {#problem-description-and-research-question .unnumbered}
+# Problem Description and Research Question

 **Question: How can we create a simple Connect 4 AI and evaluate how well it plays?**